Annual Meeting Registration

 The Phil Robinson Global Scholars Program aims to foster collaboration, facilitate mentoring, and promote interactions between early-career rheumatologists, rheumatology health professionals and patient advocates around the world and recognize and develop future leaders within global rheumatology.

-The program supports junior academic rheumatologists, rheumatology health professionals and patient advocates to travel to the US to experience the ACR Convergence, participate in a “Know Before You Go” virtual orientation, engage in a bespoke mentoring exercise with established rheumatology mentors and attend a Global Rheumatology Networking event with international colleagues.
+The program supports junior academic rheumatologists, rheumatology health professionals and patient advocates to travel to the US to experience the ACR Convergence, participate in a “Know Before You Go” virtual orientation, engage in a bespoke mentoring exercises with established rheumatology mentors and attend a Global Rheumatology Networking event with international colleagues.

-Funding for this program is made possible by contributions from the American College of Rheumatology and COVID-19 Global Rheumatology Alliance.
+Funding/or this program is made possible by contributions from the American College of Rheumatology and COVID-19 Global Rheumatology Alliance.

 Target Audience

-Early career rheumatologists/trainees, health professionals/trainees, and patients from outside the USA and Canada.
+Targeting early career rheumatologists/trainees, health professionals/trainees, and patients from outside the USA and Canada.
 Priority will be given to applicants from low and middle-income countries.

 Please note: Individuals who have spent time at a US or Canadian institution for clinical or research purposes within the past 2 years are not eligible to apply.